The program’s Equity, Diversity and Inclusion Action Plan

 The CRCP recognizes the important contributions that Marjorie Griffin Cohen, Louise Forsyth, Glenis Joyce, Audrey Kobayashi, Shree Mulay, Susan Prentice, and the late Michèle Ollivier and Wendy Robbins have made to increase the level of representation within the program by way of their 2003 complaints and their concerted efforts in the mediation processes, which led to the 2006 Settlement Agreement and its addendum in 2019.

 Yes.
 The Tri-agency Institutional Programs Secretariat (TIPS) is required to implement the 2006 Settlement Agreement and the 2019 Addendum in good faith and could be brought to federal court for not implementing and enforcing them.
 TIPS and its governance committees comprising president and vice-president representatives of the Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council, the Social Sciences and Humanities Research Council, and the Canada Foundation for Innovation, as well as deputy ministers and directors general of Health Canada, and Innovation, Science and Economic Development Canada, are strongly committed to implementing the agreement in collaboration with eligible institutions participating in the program.
-Working together will ensure that the inequities within the program are addressed, building on the progress that has been made in recent years, and that meaningful equity, diversity and inclusion (EDI) is achieved.
+Working together will ensure that the inequities within the program are addressed, building on the progress that has been made in recent years, and that meaningful EDI is achieved.

 These efforts are aligned with the Canada Research Coordinating Committee’s priority area: “removing barriers faced by under-represented and disadvantaged groups to ensure equitable access across the granting agencies and establish Canada as a world leader in equity, diversity and inclusion in research.”
 They also build on the commitment and broader efforts being implemented by Canadian universities to reduce barriers within academia.